JetBrains/kotlin-web-site/pages/community/slackccugl.md

 * Post or display sexually explicit or violent material.
 * Post or threaten to post other people’s personally identifying information ("doxing").
 * Make personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
 * Engage in sexual attention.
-This includes, sexualized comments or jokes and unwelcomed sexual advances.
+This includes, sexualized comments or jokes and sexual advances.
 * Advocate for, or encourage, any of the above behavior.

 ## How to report issues

 If someone is acting inappropriately or violating this Code of Conduct in any shape or form, and they are not receptive to your feedback or you prefer not to confront them, please get in touch with one of the Administrators.
 The main Administrators are Ilya Ryzhenkov (@orangy), Hadi Hariri (@hhariri) and Roman Belov (@roman.belov).
-Also, people with the suffix [JB] are part of JetBrains.
-Some are from the Kotlin Team, others are not.

 ## Basic Usage Guidelines
 There are over 8000 users on many different timezones using the Kotlin Slack and the number is growing rapidly.
 The influx of messages per day and the numerous channels can lead to a lot of noise and little value in the long run.
 If we all follow a set of guidelines, it can help make things more useful and bearable for everyone.

 * Please remember this is a Slack team for Kotlin.
 If you have generic questions that are about a technology (which may or may not be used with Kotlin), maybe it’s better to use another forum, such as StackOverflow.
 * This Slack is not an official support channel.
-It is a place where the community hang out along with some members of the Kotlin team.
+It is a place where the community hang out along with some members of the JetBrains/Kotlin team (suffix [JB]).
 For official support, please use the Kotlin Forums, where messages are also persisted.
 * This Slack is not the best place for reporting bugs either.
 For this, please use YouTrack.
 * Find the right channel to ask your question.
 There are channels for pretty much every topic.
 For a list of some of the channels see below.
 * New channels should be focused around a well-known technology or area of interest.
 Create them sparingly.
 And before creating a new channel, make sure it doesn’t exist in any other shape or form.